-In terms of price difference of these basic packages (Bluehost vs. GoDaddy “Deluxe”), the biggest differences may be that Bluehost offers a free shared SSL certificate with their basic hosting package, while GoDaddy customers can purchase one for $69.99 per year.
+In terms of the price difference between these basic packages (Bluehost vs. GoDaddy “Deluxe”), the biggest difference may be that Bluehost offers a free shared SSL certificate with their basic hosting package.
+At the same time, GoDaddy customers can purchase one for $69.99 annually.

 GoDaddy vs. Blue Host: Shared Hosting Features

 In terms of their basic shared hosting features, GoDaddy and Bluehost differ in a few key areas:

 - Both GoDaddy and Bluehost offer Linux hosting, but GoDaddy also offers Windows hosting.